Nassau County Office of the Inspector General

-Professional certifications such as CFE, CPA, CIG, CIGI, or similar, or post-graduate education resulting in MPA, MBA, or JD.
+Professional certifications such as CFE, CPA, CIG, CIGI, CIGA, or similar, or post-graduate education resulting in award of MPA, MBA, or JD.

 Training or experience in due diligence reviews, fraud examination, or risk assessment.

-- Public works or capital construction roles, practices, procedures, phases or records keeping.
+o Public works or capital construction: roles, practices, procedures, phases, and records keeping.

-- internal control principles applicable to prevention and detection of fraud or corruption.
+o Internal control principles applicable to prevention and detection of fraud, theft or corruption.

-- Roles of governmental investigative and regulatory agencies in the metropolitan area.
+o Roles of governmental investigative, oversight and regulatory agencies in the New York City metropolitan area.